 The Burgess Lab's research seeks to understand the molecular mechanisms of synapse formation and maintenance at two sites in the nervous system: the peripheral neuromuscular junction and the retina.
 Its studies address basic molecular mechanisms relevant to human neuromuscular and neurodevelopmental disorders.
-The lab is increasingly using the approach among disease-oriented nonprofits ... and one that will hopefully pay off big in the years to come."
+The lab is increasingly using the approach among disease-oriented nonprofits ... and pay off big in the years to come."